kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Putting It All Together

-Now that we have all of the components in place for our automated software deployment setup, let's take a look at how we would use it in practice for each of our deployment needs.
+Now that we have all of the components in place for our automated software deployment setup, let's take a look at how we would use them in practice to cover each of our deployment scenarios.

 ###Deploy New Software